This post may contain affiliate links. Please read our disclosure policy.

 - Switch out the veggies.
 If you’re not a fan of peppers, you can use zucchini, squash, mushrooms, tomatoes, or even parboiled potatoes!

 - Try it with chicken thighs.
 They are juicier than boneless skinless chicken breast and perfect for grilling.
 However, I prefer chicken breasts because of their thickness and overall presentation for this grilled kabob recipe.

 - Add yogurt.
 I’m always a fan of marinating my chicken in yogurt for extra juicy chicken that won’t dry out on the grill.

 what to serve/pair with your shish kabob

 Serve these grilled chicken kabobs with a dollop of yogurt or tzatziki sauce, and a side of rice or pita bread.
-You can also add some chopped fresh herbs, like parsley or mint, for extra flavor.
+You can also add some pickled turnips or chopped fresh herbs, like parsley or mint, for extra flavor.
 You can serve them straight off of the grill on the stick, or you can serve them with a number of popular sides like the ones below:

 how to store & reheat Grilled shish kabobs